 Communications and social media volunteer

 We are looking for someone to volunteer within the communications team for up to 3 months for roughly 3 days a week (to be agreed).

 As part of a small expert team, you will provide assistance on a wide range of online and print media activities to further public understanding of Humanism and promote our campaigns for a secular state ensuring human rights and equality.
 We are looking for a passionate, committed, articulate, and creative individual to take on this opportunity.

 Duties will be wide-ranging and include:

-- Assisting with managing a suite of social BHA media accounts
+- Assisting with managing a suite of social Humanists UK media accounts

 - Providing administrative support to the communications team